Marshall Munetsi: Wolverhampton Wanderers

 On 3 February 2025, Munetsi joined Premier League club Wolverhampton Wanderers, signing a three-and-a-half-year contract.
 He made his debut for the club on 9 February in a 2–0 win over Blackburn Rovers in the FA Cup.
 On 8 March, he scored his first goal for Wolves in a 1–1 league draw against Everton.

+Paris FC (loan)

+On 16 January 2026, Munetsi was loaned to Ligue 1 side Paris FC until the remainder of the season.

 International career

 Munetsi was called up to the Zimbabwe national team in 2018, ahead of the 2019 Africa Cup of Nations in Egypt.